fsek/docs/source/spider_conference/spider_conference_2019/task.rst

         <!-- app/www/index.html -->
         <meta http-equiv="Content-Security-Policy" content="default-src 'self' https://stage.fsektionen.se https://fsektionen.se wss://fsektionen.se wss://stage.fsektionen.se gap://ready 'unsafe-inline' 'unsafe-eval'; style-src 'self' 'unsafe-inline'; child-src 'self' https://www.youtube.com gap://ready; media-src *; img-src * 'self' https://stage.fsektionen.se https://fsektionen.se data:" />

 1. Create a HTML, SCSS and JS file for the F-store.
 Don't forget to load the JS file in ``index.html`` and the SCSS file in ``index.scss``.
+Note that the JS file cannot be loaded before a few basic JS files have been loaded.
 Copy and paste the following outline of the JS file to the newly created one:

     .. code-block:: js